-Muscles and joint pain can also be a factor that causes foot, ankle or heel problems and is very common.
+Cramp and joint pain from Diabetes can also be a factor that causes foot, ankle or heel problems and is very common.

-This could be just pain related or due to problems with not being able to feel your feet properly due to nerve damage.
+This could be just pain due to problems with not being able to feel your feet properly due to nerve damage.

 8. Infections of the feet.

-These issues can be treated with medicines but keeping your body healthy and your blood sugar levels in check should be your priority at all times.
+These issues can be treated with medications but keeping your body healthy and your blood sugar in check should be your priority at all times.

-General advice for dealing with diabetic foot pain symptoms.
+Advice for dealing with diabetic foot pain symptoms.

 I hope you found this guide and overview helpful when looking at some of the issues associated with your feet and diabetes care.

 With diabetic foot disease being recognised through research as one of the top 10 causes of disability, ensuring that you talk to your doctor about your health regularly is very important.

 Ensure that your care and treatment is regularly reviewed by your doctors and care team throughout the year.
 If problems are spotted early, it will be easier to prevent or treat going forward.

 When you experience pain, you need to think about how you can ask for support and deal with the pain and relieve your foot pain symptoms.